-Join us today, as we kick-off Sugar Mountain Ski Resort’s 50th season.
-The six-passenger Summit Express chairlift, which runs to the mountain’s peak and the Magic Carpet conveyor lift are open.
+Today, Sugar Mountain Ski Resort welcomes guests to enjoy the great outdoors.
+The Summit Express chairlift, which runs to the mountain’s peak and the Magic Carpet conveyor lift are open.
 Accessible slopes include Northridge, Switchback, Upper and Lower Flying Mile, and the Magic Carpet area for beginner’s and first-timers.
-The new four passenger, high-speed, detachable Easy Street chairlift and the Easy Street slope are expected to open later this morning.